-A confirmed case requires laboratory definitive evidence only.
+A confirmed case requires

-Isolation or detection of Shigella species.
+Isolation of Shigella species.

-Only confirmed cases should be entered onto the Notifiable Conditions Information Management System (NCIMS).
+Confirmed and probable cases should be entered onto the Notifiable Conditions Information Management System (NCIMS).

 There are 4 serogroups of Shigella: S. dysenteriae (Group A), S. flexneri (Group B), S. boydii (Group C) and S. sonnei (Group D).
 Serogroups A, B and C are further divided into over 30 serotypes.